ibm-cloud-docs/transit-gateway/helpful-tips.md

 * {{site.data.keyword.tg_full_notm}} supports provisioning transit gateways in the following regions: `us-south`, `us-east`, `ca-tor`, `eu-de`, `eu-gb`, `au-syd`, `jp-tok` and `jp-osa`.
 * Create your transit gateway in a location that makes sense for your workload.
 For example, if you are connecting two VPCs in the `us-south` (Dallas) region and one VPC in the `eu-de` (Frankfurt) region, creating your gateway in `us-south` region would be the most efficient for your workload.
 * You cannot connect a [classic access VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) directly to a transit gateway.
 To connect the classic resources, use the {{site.data.keyword.cloud_notm}} classic infrastructure connection, and then all the resources in your classic access VPC are automatically connected.
-* You can connect a VPC or classic infrastructure to multiple local gateways and a single global gateway.
+* You can connect a VPC, Direct Link or classic infrastructure to multiple local gateways and a single global gateway.
 * Transit gateways and their connections can take several minutes after provisioning before they are available.
 * Be descriptive when naming your transit gateway connections.
 When connecting to resources across accounts, you must specify a connection name.
 When connecting to resources in the same account as the transit gateway, the VPC name or the word 'classic' is the default selection and can be modified.

 ## Classic infrastructure connection considerations
+{: #classic-infra-connection-considerations}

 * To use a transit gateway to connect your VPCs to your IBM Cloud classic infrastructure, you must enable your classic account for virtual routing and forwarding (VRF) and link it to your IBM Cloud account.
 For information on enabling your account for VRF, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).